How do you save more money? I’ve compiled 175 frugal living tips to help.

 108. Stop smoking.
 Whatever it takes.
 This will save you a small fortune over a lifetime, including health care costs.

 109. Make your baby food instead of buying premade.
 Consider baby-led weaning.

 110. Create a babysitting co-op with trusted friends.
 You can eliminate the cost of babysitters by taking turns watching all the children.

 111. Use your bank’s online bill pay or utility apps to save the cost of stamps.

-112. At the end of every shopping trip, take 3 items out of the cart that you can live without.
+112. At the end of every shopping trip, take three items out of the cart you can live without.